 “All natural” is the name of the game at Pur Home, which creates non-toxic laundry detergents and surface cleaners.
 The cruelty-free products, which are Leaping Bunny Certified, use plant-based, sulfate-free biodegradable ingredients that will keep you safe while getting the job done.

 Mental Health and Wellness

-BEAM stands for Black Emotional And Mental Health Collective.
+BEAM stands for Black Emotional and Mental Health Collective.
 Through education, advocacy, training, and the creative arts, BEAM aims to provide Black people with more accessibility to emotional health care and the proper resources for healing, as well as create a community of like-minded individuals who are committed to the overall mental and emotional health of those in Black communities.
 This tool kit can get you started at home.

 Ethel’s Club is a social and wellness club based in Brooklyn, New York.
 It supports inclusion, offers safe spaces for healing, and embraces community mindsets.
 Its mission?
 To welcome those who “believe that centering community is power.”
-Speaking of which, these charities and organizations that directly help the Black Lives Matter movement need your support, too.

 Founded by author and producer Tonya Lewis Lee, Movita Organics specializes in vitamins for women.
 Here, you’ll find beauty vitamins, prenatal vitamins, and multivitamins—and they’re all created using whole food, not synthetic ingredients.
 Shop on Movita’s website or on Amazon.